isabellasanlorenzo/conference-notes/BSidesSF 2026/MD View/CaoRuban-AgenticDetectionWorkflows.md

 - ✗ Unscalable — one analyst writing rules manually cannot pace a growing attack surface
 - ✗ Tribal knowledge — detection intent rarely lives in the rule itself, it lives in people

-Verkada's answer: two agents.
+Company's answer: two agents.
 One for **creating new detections** from unstructured ideas.
 One for **maintaining existing rules** when log sources drift.
 Together — the Detection Duet.

 ---

 ## 02 // The Built-In-House Stack

 Before understanding the agentic creation workflow, it helps to see the full security data platform these detections run on.
-Verkada built the entire pipeline themselves — from log collection through SOAR response.
+Company built the entire pipeline themselves — from log collection through SOAR response.

 ```
 ┌─────────────────┐     ┌──────────────────┐     ┌──────────────────┐     ┌─────────────┐     ┌──────────────────┐